Data File Compare

 When the comparison program is executed information is provided when a difference occurs by indicating the relative position within the record where a difference occurred.
 By referencing the HTML document it is a simple process to identify the field name where the difference occurred.

-Sequential files that contain print line images can present a challenge when attempting to compare.
-Reports usually contain multiple record types without a field that identifies the record type or print line.
-It is quite common that header information contains a date and possible time stamp and based on testing cycles these fields are rarely equal (especially the time field).
-Knowing when a record (print line) is a header, a footer, a detailed print line, a sub-total line or a total line can be difficult to determine.
-It is very important to determine up-front how many files to be compared are report-oriented and what the structure is for these files.
+It is very important to determine up-front how many files that are to be compared are print-oriented and what the structure is for these files.
 Once the file format is understood it is usually a straight-forward process to add logic to the generated COBOL program to adjust to the multiple record types and to bypass the date and time fields.
-For example, if a header line contains three lines of information the COBOL compare program may be modified to look for the "skip to line 1" character in position 1 of the 133 byte print line and then bypass the compare for three records.
+For example, if a header line contains three lines of information the COBOL compare program may be modified to look for the "skip to line 1" character in position 1 of the 133 byte print line and then bypass the compare for three records (or the number of lines of header information).

-File Compare, ASCII & EBCDIC Collating Sequence
+Table of Contents Previous Section Next Section ASCII & EBCDIC Collating Sequence

 When comparing a sequential file that is downloaded from a Mainframe System (EBCDIC-encoded) with a file that is created on a Windows System (ASCII-encoded) it may be necessary to make adjustments for the difference in the ASCII and EBCDIC collating sequences.
 This is especially true if the field that determines the sequence of the file is alpha-numeric.